 3. Shop Around for Lenders

-4. Browse by APR, not Interest Rate
+4. Browse by APR, Not Interest Rate

 When you shop for refinances, you’ll typically see 2 different percentage rates listed: your interest rate and your annual percentage rate (APR).
 Your interest rate is the base interest rate you’ll pay on your loan, while your APR is your interest rate plus any annual fees included on your loan.
-Be sure you’re comparing APRs (not interest rates) when you consider each lender.
+Be sure you’re comparing APRs (not interest rates) when you consider each refinance lender.

 5. Know How Much Cash You Need